Annual USGS 104B Base Grants

 The goals of the National Competitive Grants program are to promote collaboration between the USGS and university scientists in research on significant national and regional water resources issues; promote the dissemination and results of the research funded under this program; and to assist in the training of scientists in water resources.

 Funding for this program is around 1 million dollars in federal funds per year that are required to be matched with non-federal dollars.
-Any investigator at an accredited institution of higher learning in the United States is eligible to apply for a grant through a Water Research Institute or Center established under the provisions of the Water Resources Research Act of 1984.
+Any investigator at an accredited institution of higher learning in the United States is eligible to apply for a grant through a Water Research Institute or Center established under the provisions of the Water Resources Research Act.
 Successful research topics have included:

 - research on improving and enhancing the nation’s water supply,